-Central Festival Phuket is the second largest shopping mall in Phuket after Jungceylon in Patong Beach.
-Located at the intersection of Bypass and Wichitsongkram roads in a four-storey building, you could find here mostly anything.
+Central Festival Phuket is among the largest shopping malls in Phuket, right after Jungceylon in Patong Beach.
+Located at the intersection of Bypass and Wichitsongkram roads in a 4-storey building, you could find almost anything here.

-Hosting something like 120 outlets (fashion, electronics, accessories, souvenirs, cosmetics, photography, health, optic, culture, jewellery, and more), a three-storey department store (featuring international brands such as Levi’s, Billabong, Camel, and AIIZ, just to name a few), about 50 restaurants/food outlets, and an SFX Coliseum movie theatre, Central Festival Phuket is the most important shopping hub in Phuket, and the perfect place to spend an entire rainy day with no chance to get bored.
+Hosting around 120 outlets (covering fashion, electronics, accessories, souvenirs, cosmetics, photography, health, optic, culture, jewellery, and more), a 3-storey department store (featuring international brands such as Levi’s, Billabong, Camel, and AIIZ, just to name a few), about 50 restaurants/food outlets, and an SFX Coliseum movie theatre, Central Festival Phuket is among the most important shopping hubs in Phuket.
+It’s also a great place to spend an entire rainy day with little chance of getting bored.
 Read More...

 Phuket Weekend Market is the most fascinating shopping fair in Phuket.
 Often compared – on a smaller scale – to Chatuchak Market in Bangkok, it is held every Saturdays and Sundays on the outskirts of Phuket Town, one kilometre South from Central Festival.

-Three main zones share the 30,000sqm area on which the market is held: the largest zone sell first-hand products ranging from fashion, clothes, accessories, souvenirs, fishing equipment, copy DVDs, copy software CDs, live animals (from hamster to cat to snake), in fact mostly anything that could be sold; the second largest zone is dedicated to food (what would be a Thai market without anything edible?) from cakes to ready-made dishes (there are tables and chairs), to Thai popular snacks (including fried insects); the third zone is dedicated to second-hand goods, tee shirts, various objects fell off the back of a truck, shoes, and the like.
-Surprising, fascinating and lively are the three words that describe the best this must-see market.
+There are 3 main zones that share the 30,000-square-metre area on which the market is held.
+The largest zone sell first-hand products ranging from fashion items to souvenirs and even live animals; the second largest zone is dedicated to food, from cakes to ready-made dishes and popular Thai snacks (including fried insects); and the third zone is dedicated to second-hand goods.
+Surprising, fascinating and lively are the 3 words that describe this must-see market the best.
 Read More...